andrewhill157/leiden/docs/source/index.rst

 =============================================

-These are the documentation pages for Andrew Hill's project to clean up and validate variants from Leiden Open Variation Databases (LOVD) installations - a set of databases housing voluntarily curated mutations associated with specific disease areas as muscular dystrophy.
+These are the documentation pages for Andrew Hill's project to clean up and validate variants from Leiden Open Variation Database (LOVD) installations - a set of databases housing voluntarily curated mutations associated with specific disease areas as muscular dystrophy.

 For more information, see :ref:`overview`.